mmatosdata/Capstone_Music/README.md

 IMPORTANT NOTES:

-For code to run properly you need to do one of the following methods:
+For code to run properly you need to do the following:

 A) Uploading main source data  files